CryoniKi/ProjectC-/README.md

-Please scroll down until the application "Splatoon Loadout is visible, then click it!
+Please scroll down until the application "Splatoon Loadout" is visible, then click it!